Debasmita898/IPL_Players_Data_Analysis/README.md

 13. No Balls              : The number of no balls bowled by the bowler during the match.<br>

 #### C.	T20_WC_player_info<br>
-    Contains all the information of the players participating in the T20 world cup <br>
-    championship.
-Contains columns as follows.<br>
+    Contains all the information of the players participating in the T20 world cup championship.
+Contains columns as follows.

 1. Name                  : The name of the player participating in the T20 World Cup.<br>
 2. Team                  : The team the player represents in the T20 World Cup.<br>